What is Spamhaus and How Does It Work?

 If you suspect that your IP might have been blacklisted, the first step is to check the reputation of the IP address.
 Follow these steps:

-Run Spamhaus Domain Check or IP Check
+Run Spamhaus Zen domain check or IP check

 If your IP address is on a block list, your search result may come up with a warning message.
 You can then click on ‘Show Details’ to find out more information and potentially resolve the issue and save your sender reputation.

-Indicate the Reason for the Block
+Indicate the reason for the block

-You should fill out the form to provide your contact information and click Submit to request removal from the Spamhaus blocklist.
+You should fill out the form to provide your contact information and click Submit to request removal from the Spamhaus Zen blocklist.
 Spamhaus will process your removal form immediately after accepting it, however, the removal process may take up to 24 hours.